The term “Designer Side” refers to the Editor view the designer sees while creating Templates.

 A wrap transformation to give off the feeling of depth.
 Edges can be adjusted to change the angle of perception.

 A wrap that gives the perception of standing in front of a curved wall.
 The height of a pit can be amplified through its Height Fraction feature.
 Pit wraps have 3 modes: Upper, Lower, and Squeeze.

 The Product Matrix allows the control of layer visibilities in a very simple matrix-style way.

 A control icon located at the top of the Position tab that gives the user total control over the point of rotation, as well as the ability to reassign the rotation point to any corner or side of a frame.

 RGB stands for red, green, and blue.
 RGB is a color model that combines these 3 colors to reproduce a huge array of various colors.

 Allows users to input different content such as characters in Japanese or Chinese, texts, and symbol fonts.

 A single line of text that is fantastic for headlines and form fields.
 Can be easily converted to Multi Line text when needed.
 Alignment, font, font color, size, padding, stroke, and spacing can all be customized.
 Before and after texts can also be added to Single Line texts, which is useful for form fields where a Buyer might input phone numbers or other changing business details.

 The Printess positioning aid that snaps frames to edges or maintains user-defined distances from one frame to another while they are being moved around.

-A Snippet is a graphical asset that can be placed on any layout.
+A Snippet is a graphical asset that can be placed on any document.